metamath/lamp-guide/docs/index.md

 set.mm database?
 Let's find out.
 Let's look for that statement and, if it exists, add it.

-> Make sure no statement is selected.
+> Make sure no step is selected.
 > Select the magnifying glass, enter the pattern
 > <tt>e.
 CC -> cos e.
 CC</tt> and search.
 > You'll see a list including `coscl` - select `coscl` and press